 Revenue increased 30% to \$670.0 million, from fiscal 2009 to fiscal 2010, primarily due to increases in sales across our product and service offerings, as well as across geographies.
 The overall growth during this period was driven by increases in unique active customers, which grew by 20% to approximately 9.6 million.
 This was influenced by growth in new customer additions, which grew 14% to approximately 6.4 million, as well as growth in the number of retained customers, which grew 33% to approximately 3.2 million.
-Additionally, average bookings per unique active customer grew by 11% to approximately \$7.0 million.
-Additionally, average bookings per unique active customer grew by 11% to approximately \$7.0 million.
+Additionally, average bookings per unique active customer grew by 11% to approximately \$70, which was in part due to the expansion of our product offering.
 The weaker U.S. dollar positively impacted our revenue growth rate by an estimated 230 basis points over the same period.